 Only those students who can complete the required 64 credit hours of required pre-requisite courses by the end of the Spring term of the year in which they are seeking admission will be considered to the professional curriculum.
 Official transcripts must be received by the VMCAS deadline each year.
 GRE scores are no longer required by KSU College of Veterinary Medicine.

 Applicants are selected as members of the incoming class of veterinary medicine students after completion of the required 64 credit hours of pre-professional requirements.
-To be eligible for an interview, applicants must attain at least a 2.8 grade point average in the pre-professional requirements and at least a 2.8 grade point average in the last 45 hours of undergraduate college work.
-The last 45 hours of undergraduate college work are self-reported on the VMCAS application.
-Any grade less than a “C” in a required course is not accepted.
+To be eligible for an interview, applicants must attain at least a 2.8 grade point average in the pre-professional requirements and at least a 2.8 grade point average in the last 45 hours of undergraduate and graduate college work.
+Any grade less than a “C-” in a required course is not accepted.
+A grade of D or F on a transcript at the time of application will disqualify the application.

 KSU College of Veterinary Medicine Admissions Formula: